metacpan/metacpan-cpan-extracted/distros/D/Data-WeakMap/README.md

 # DESCRIPTION

-Data::WeakMap is a Perl implementation for WeakMaps that does not leak memory
+Data::WeakMap is a Perl implementation of WeakMaps that doesn't leak memory

 (For more see here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global\_Objects/WeakMap)

 # CAVEATS

-Don't do this: each(%map).
-At least not for now (work in progress).
-Everything else seems to work fine.
+Don't do this, ever: `each(%map)`.

 # LICENSE